kegesch/SpecialChars/README.md

     + `österreich` turns into `&ouml;sterreich`.
     + `§5` turn into `&sect;5`.

-But if there is a file with such chars in it, which you didn't wrote, you can just select an specific area, which you want to change, and then just press `Ctrl-Shift-Q`.
+But if there is a file with such chars in it, which you didn't wrote, you can just select an specific area, which you want to change, and then just press `Ctrl-Shift-N`.

 If you want to stop using the automatic replacement you can just uncheck the command in the Edit-Menu (SpecialChars).